“Bite off more than you can chew. Then chew it.”

 But if you’re an adventurous soul, then you can make an adventure out of anything you do.

 Luckily, you can turn any vacation from a predictable trip into a life affirming adventure.
 The only problem is that you may not want to come home when your once tame vacations are replaced with adventures of a lifetime!
 You have been warned…

 I suggest that you throw away your guidebook and spin the globe.
 Around and around.
 Until you have found a place that most of your friends don’t even know exists.
-North Korea.
-Myanmar.
-Eritrea.
-And who can forget the small African Country of Lesotho.
-Go there and adventure is guaranteed!
+Find some cheap flights to get you there and adventure is guaranteed!

 Facebook, Twitter, Instagram — they can all wait for your return.
 If you bring all your modern technological comforts with you, you will miss the true magic of travel.
 The people.
 The sites.
 The smells.
 The connections (not the Facebook kind!).

 Staying in five-star hotels, traveling first-class, and eating in top-ranked restaurants can make for a comfortable and relaxing vacation.
 And also a very boring one!
 If you want a real soul pumping adventure, turn your trip into an extreme low-budget one.

 • If any of your friends live in your destination countries, ask to sleep on their couch.
 Email David Cameron, the Prime Minister of England, and ask if he has a spare couch for you to sleep on.

 • Take public transportation instead of taxis.
 Chat with other riders and get off at any stop that looks promising.
 Or any stop that doesn’t look promising.